iliion/argo_workflow_training/argo_templates_reuse_4.md

   When it should be run is set in the schedule field, in the example every minute.

   Lets created this cron workflow:
-  `argo cron create hello-cronworkflow.yaml`
+  `argo cron create hello-cronworkflow.yaml -n argo`

   You'll need to wait for up to a minute to see the workflow run.

-  ***Exercise***
-  Cron workflows can be submitted immediately from the CLI or the UI.
-Find out how.
+  You can also manage templates using kubectl:
+  `kubectl apply -f hello-cronworkflow.yaml -n argo`

+  This allows you to use GitOps to manage your templates.

+  To submit a template, you can use the UI or the CLI:
+  `argo submit --watch --from cronworkflow/hello -n argo`

+  Check @latest
+  `argo get @latest -o yaml -n argo`